-If neither sibling can lend a record to the underfull node (call it N), then N must give its records to a sibling and be removed from the tree.
-There is certainly room to do this, because the sibling is at most half full (remember that it had no records to contribute to the current node), and N has become less than half full because it is underflowing.
+records to contribute to the current node), and N has become less than half full because it is under-flowing.
 This merge process combines two subtrees of the parent, which might cause it to underflow in turn.
-If the last two children of the root merge
+If the last two children of the root merge together, then the tree loses a level.
+Figure 10.24 illustrates the node-merge deletion process.
+Figure 10.25 shows Java-like pseudocode for the B+-tree delete algorithm.